-Chart #41 summarizes key fiscal information for CAEATFA for the budget year, current year, and previous year.
+Chart #29 summarizes key fiscal information for CAEATFA for the budget year, current year, and previous year.

-Chart Chart #41 Alternative Energy and Advanced Transportation Financing Agency

-Fiscal Year Staffing (PYs) Total Funding Administrative Local Assistance
+Chart #29 Alternative Energy and Advanced Transportation Financing Agency Fiscal Year Staffing (PYs) Total Funding Administrative Local Assistance (in thousands) 2005/06 N/A \$9 N/A 0

-(in thousands)

-2005/06 N/A \$9 N/A 0

 Δ

 2006/07 N/A \$199 N/A 0

 Δ

 2007/08 N/A \$202 N/A 0

 CAEATFA's enabling legislation detailed the importance of developing a secure energy future to protect the environment and ensure economic stability.
-The intent of CAEATFA was to promote energy sources designed to reduce the degradation of the environment.
-Later legislation added authorization to finance the development and commercialization of advanced transportation technologies.
+While enabling legislation limited CAEATFA to promoting energy sources designed to reduce the degradation of the environment, subsequent legislation expanded CARATFA's authority to include financing the development and commercialization of advanced transportation technologies.